 To be the most sustainable and innovative community and economy in Ontario.

 The global economy is transforming at an extraordinary pace.
-Technology, automation and most recently, a global pandemic are disrupting everything from the way we work, to how we do business, how we live, and what we buy, and even how we interact with one another.
+Technology, automation and most recently, a global pandemic are disrupting everything from the way we work, to how we do business, how we live, what we buy, and even how we interact with one another.

 At the same time, business and entrepreneurs must recognize that technology – coupled with a demographic shift toward a growing and aging population – is changing what goods and services people and businesses want, and the way they are delivered.